sinapinto/ricehalla/README.md

 And this client-side code `require`/`import`s unusual things like images or css files which is made possible on the client-side with webpack.

+The current solution is to compile the server with webpack.
 Unfortunately, building a server bundle slows down builds and complicates configuration.
-But in return, it allows us to:
+But in return, it allows to:

 1. Load [any](https://webpack.github.io/docs/list-of-loaders.html) of the
    client-side assets on the server